Tasmanian milk-fed lamb short loin and shank | Photo: Osia Bar & Restaurant

-For an Australian dining experience that is relaxed and fuss-free (perfect for a post-work drink and dine) head to Barossa for a meal prepared with fresh Australian seafood and premium grade beef.
+For an Australian dining experience that is relaxed and fuss-free (perfect for a post-work drink and dine), head to Barossa for a meal prepared with fresh Australian seafood and premium grade beef.
 Signature dishes include the grilled stockyard prime ribeye steak (650g with a choice of two sides, $90) and the Archipelago-beer-battered fish and chips ($24).
 For dessert, try the sinful strawberry lava cake ($13).
 The bar serves Archipelago beer on tap and a good selection of Australian wines.

 Book a table here | Barossa | Address: 22 Lorong Mambong and one other location | Tel: 67381077 | Opening hours: Daily 7am-11.30pm

-Italian-style Aussie standard cafe
+Italian-style Australian-standard cafe

 Cafe Brunetti | Address: 163 Tanglin Road, #01-35/36, Tanglin Mall | Tel: 67339088 | Opening hours: Fri, Sat & eve of public holidays 8am-10pm; Sun-Thu 8am-9pm